ngx-components/old_ui-router-state-change-error-handler/README.md

 ## How to use

-After installing the component, edit `app.run.register-ui-router-state-change-error-handler.js` and edit your custom logic.
+After installing the component, edit [`app.run.register-ui-router-state-change-error-handler.js`](ngx/_build/app.run.register-ui-router-state-change-error-handler.js) and add your custom logic.

 ## License